OptimalBits/ground/Readme.md

 So lets start with some examples:

     // Define the root url for storing models ginger.Model.set('url', '/models');

     // Declare a Animal Model
     var Animal = ginger.Declare(ginger.Model);
     Animal.use('transport', 'ajax');

     var fox = new Animal({legs:4, colour:'brown'});

     // Save the model
     fox.save(function(err){
       console.log(err);
     })

     // Find all animals
     Animal.all(function(err, animals){
 		  // animals is a collection
     });

 If there is a connection to the server using socket.io, we can also have synchronization support:

     // Set a socket for realtime communication with a server. ginger.Model.set('socket', socket);

     // Select socket as transport
     Animal.transport('transport', 'ajax');

     fox.keepSynced();

     // Now we don't need to explicitly save anymore fox.set('colour', 'white');

     // Lets find this fox in the server Animal.findById(fox._id, function(err, whiteFox){
       // The white box will have color white. console.log(whiteFox);
       whiteFox.release();
     });

     // Clean up
     fox.release();

 In the example above we achieved automatic synchronization between the client and the server, but also with other remote clients that had an instance of Animal with the same ._id as fox and that had enabled synchronization with keepSynced().

+##Collections

-Besides Models we also have Collections, which provides a convenient way to represent several models in a collection, and support automatic synchronization for keeping all the instances in the collection synchronized as well as support for objects that are added and removed to the collection.
+Besides Models we also have Collections, which provides a convenient way to represent an *ordered set* of models.
+A Collection is able to keep itself synchronized with a server.
+If elements are added or remove from a collection, all instances of that collection can be kept synchronized, including the server backend that persists all the objects.

+Usually a collection is instantiated by using the *all* function on a model:

+    // Gets all the animals
+    Animal.all(function(err, animals){
+      // animals will be a collection of Animal models.

+      // We can listen to events on a collection animals.on('removed:', function(item){
+        // item was removed from the collection.
+      });

+      animlals.on('added:', function(item){
+        // item was added to a collection.
+      });
+    });

+Collections *retains* all the items that are part of it.
+So if we for example add a item to a collection, we can safely (and often we must to avoid leaks) release it.
+The collection will release the object automatically if that item is removed from it.

+Oftem times a collection is a *subcollection*, i.e., it is a collection part of some other model.
+For example:

+    // find a zoo
+    Zoo.findById(zooId, function(err, parisZoo){

+      // Gets all the animals from Paris zoo. parisZoo.all(Animal, function(err, animals){
+        // animals includes all the animals of Paris Zoo.
+      });
+    });

+Subcollections is a powerfull concept that allows us to define very complex hierarchies of models and collections.

 ##Events